 I ran the comparison through my Behringer DEQ2496.
 More precisely, CDs played on my Oppo BDP-83, toslink to DEQ2496, toslink to Oppo HA-1, balanced headphone out.
 The DEQ2496 enabled me to level match within 0.5 dB, keeping the signal otherwise unchanged, or apply EQ as mentioned below.
 This doesn’t use the DEQ2496’s DA or AD converters; it operates in pure digital mode.
 Subjectively, I found the X to be 8.5 dB louder than the 2, so used this to equalize the levels.

 Tech note: According to specs the X is about 11 dB louder than the 2 at the same volume setting.
 According to Audeze specs, the X makes 103 dB with 1 mW of power and has a 20 ohm impedance.
 Since it’s planar magnetic, the impedance is flat vs. frequency.
 That means 0.1414 V (141 mV) will make 103 dB, so 0.0317 V (32 mV) will make 90 dB.
 The voltage sensitivity of the LCD-2 is 0.114 V @ 1 kHz @ 90 dB.
 So we have 20*log(0.141/0.032) = 12.9 dB.
 My subjective impression was slightly different.
 Attenuated by 13 dB, the X was quieter than the 2; I used 8.5 dB.

 First I did the fair comparison: head to head, no EQ.
 Here it was no contest: the X was easy to differentiate, and overall better sound:

-- X has more upper mid – no dip like the 2
+- X has more upper mid – less of the 2’s dip

 - X bass is slightly (about 2dB) quieter, but just as flat and deep